0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 ```bash
 /bin/echo -n \'Probably by \' && date --date=\'next hour\' -R
 ```
-you can see that `date` wasn't invoked with its absolute path, knowing this information we can make a fake `date` executable then alter the `$PATH` variable so the teaParty executee our version of `date`
+you can see that `date` wasn't invoked with its absolute path, knowing this information we can make a fake `date` executable then alter the `$PATH` variable so the teaParty executes our version of the said executable

 ```bash
 rabbit@wonderland:/home/rabbit$ cd ../rabbit/